-Page Reference Support/oppose Decision sought Reasons (v) Addressing the adverse effects on any heritage values, outstanding natural landscapes, areas of high natural character, town centres, areas of high recreation value and existing sensitive activities including the avoidance of adverse effects where practicable; and (vi) Avoiding, remedying or mitigating adverse effects (including intrusion) from operation, maintenance or upgrading of infrastructure, which may intrude on activities outside the National Grid Yard; and (vii) Enabling non-sensitive farming activity, such as; animal grazing, pasture maintenance, pest and weed control, as well as maintaining existing farm infrastructure such as dams and water storage tanks, troughs, water races and water supply pipelines, stock feed pads, stock and vehicle access tracks (including bridges, culverts and fords), fences, rural fire breaks, and farm telecommunication facilities, within the National Grid Yard, except within 12m of a National Grid support structure. ' 6-10 Policy 6.2.6 - Reverse sensitivity and the National Grid Support in part Amend 6.2.6 as follows and make any consequential changes needed to give effect to this relief: 6.2.6 Policy - Reverse sensitivity and the National Grid (a) Manage proposed subdivision, use and development adjacent to the National Grid Yard so that the operation, maintenance, upgrading animals are kept indoors, the Federation accepts that
+Page Reference Support/oppose Decision sought Reasons route, site and method selection; (iii) Reducing the existing adverse effects as part of any substantial upgrade; (iv) Considering the effects on urban amenity (including town centres), areas of high recreational or amenity value and existing sensitive land uses; and (v) Addressing the adverse effects on any heritage values, outstanding natural landscapes, areas of high natural character, town centres, areas of high recreation value and existing sensitive activities including the avoidance of adverse effects where practicable; and (vi) Avoiding, remedying or mitigating adverse effects (including intrusion) from operation, maintenance or upgrading of infrastructure, which may intrude on activities outside the National Grid Yard; and (vii) Enabling non-sensitive farming activity, such as; animal grazing, pasture maintenance, pest and weed control, as well as maintaining existing farm infrastructure such as dams and water storage tanks, troughs, water races and water supply pipelines, stock feed pads, stock and vehicle access tracks (including bridges, culverts and fords), fences, rural fire breaks, and farm telecommunication facilities, within the National Grid Yard, except within 12m of a National Grid support structure. operate their farming activities around public infrastructure, and to have work crews on their property doing operation or maintenance activities.
+In today's health and safety climate, this is not something that farmers take lightly FFNZ submit that the policy criteria be expanded to include: • Avoiding, remedying or mitigating adverse effects (including intrusion) of infrastructure servicing requirements in areas outside the National Grid Yard. • Enabling farming activity such as; animal grazing, pasture maintenance, pest and weed control, as well as maintaining existing farm infrastructure such as dams and water storage tanks, troughs, water races and water supply pipelines, stock feed pads, stock and vehicle access tracks (including bridges, culverts and fords), fences, rural fire breaks, and farm telecommunication facilities, within the National Grid Yard, except within 12m of a National Grid support structure.
+6-10 Policy 6.2.6 - Reverse sensitivity Support in part Amend 6.2.6 as follows and make any consequential changes needed to give FFNZ conditionally support this policy.
+Rural and farming land uses will not have the same reverse